1871fotc/fotc/docs/walks/anchors-aweigh.md

 ## George Davidson <small>(13‑7‑1)</small>

 George was for many years the Superintendent Engineer to the Australasian Steam Navigation Company, Sydney.
-He died on 29 April 1888 aged 47.
+He died on 29 February 1888 aged 47.
 He was the son of Archibald Davidson and Janet Fyfe.
 His memorial is a distinctive ship’s boiler plate set in the ground.

 <!--